 How do I know when my cake is done?

-The cake is done when the edges start pulling slightly away from the pan and a toothpick inserted in the center coming out mostly clean.
+The cake is done when the edges start pulling slightly away from the pan and a toothpick inserted in the center coming clean or with moist crumbs.

 More Pound Cake recipes